 The role and future of virtual care and digital therapeutics was a hot topic at this year’s MEDICA 2021.
-Medical professionals and industry experts discussed existing digital solutions and looked at the potential for further digitization of healthcare settings.
+Medical professionals and industry experts discussed existing digital solutions and looked at the potential for further digitization in healthcare settings.

 Experts examined the growth of virtual care following Covid-19 and discussed its higher levels of acceptance among both patients and clinicians because of the pandemic.
 Michael Heinlein, Managing Director of GTMHC Digital Care GmbH, which focuses on the digitization of care facilities, said that with this growth it was important not to lose sight of the human.